The entire intestinal tract is sensitive to the action of the many herbs for intestinal health. They exert two main effects on the intestinal mucosa:

 Antidiarrheic Herbs

 These herbs can stop diarrhea.
-The action is exerted employing one or several of the following properties: astringent, absorbent or adsorbent, intestinal antiseptic, and intestinal antispasmodic (which relax the muscles of the digestive tract).
+Their action employs one or several of the following properties: astringent, absorbent, or adsorbent, intestinal antiseptic, or intestinal antispasmodic (which relaxes the muscles of the digestive tract).

 Laxative Herbs

-These herbs ease the evacuation of feces by increasing the water they contain, stimulating the intestine’s peristaltic activity (contractions), or increasing bile secretion.
+These herbs ease the evacuation of feces by increasing their water, stimulating the intestine’s peristaltic activity (contractions), or increasing bile secretion.
 Unlike chemically synthesized laxative substances, which exert an irritant action on the intestinal wall, these laxative plants do not provoke residual colitis as a side effect.

 The laxative effect of plants is basically due to three mechanisms: